themehunk/lead-form-builder/readme.txt

 == Upgrade Notice ==

-= 1.9.0 =
+= 1.9.4 =
+* Update: New plugin added to the dashboard.
-* Update: Text color change.
+* Update: readme file updated.
-* Fix: nonce and Security save form data fixed.
-* Fix: nonce and Security delete form fixed.
-* Delete: lfb_fileupload function delete not in use.